silentauth/silentauth-sdk-android/README.md

     }
 ```

-* How to open a check URL return by the [PhoneCheck API](https://developer.silentauth.com/docs/phone-check) or [SubscriberCheck API](https://developer.silentauth.com/docs/subscriber-check)
+* How to open a check URL
 ```
     val resp: JSONObject? = SilentAuthSDK.getInstance().openWithDataCellular(URL(checkUrl), false)
     if (resp.optString("error") != "") {